aankur/check-internet-connected/README.md

   timeout: 5000, //timeout connecting to each server, each try
   retries: 5,//number of retries to do before failing
-  domain: 'https://apple.com',//the domain to check DNS record of network_interface = undefined, // If specified uses specific network interface such as eth1 family = 'IPv4' // In case network_interface is specified which address family to use }
+  domain: 'https://apple.com',//the domain to check DNS record of network_interface : undefined, // If specified uses specific network interface such as eth1 for connection tests family : 'IPv4' // In case network_interface is specified which address family to use }
 checkInternetConnected(config);
 ```